 First World War illustrated history

-Former Ministry Senior Historian Damien Fenton has completed a highly illustrated print publication published by Penguin Books.
+Former Ministry Senior Historian Damien Fenton completed a highly illustrated print publication published by Penguin Books.
 This is a general overview of New Zealand’s involvement in the First World War, aimed at the non-specialist reader and covering events on the battlefields and at home.
 An interactive or ‘engineered paper’ book, it is highly visual, full colour and include facsimiles of contemporary diaries, maps, posters and a range of other memorabilia inserted into the publication.

 This book 'New Zealand and the First World War 1914-1919' was released in November 2013.
 More details are on Penguin Book's website.